 My Note To Travelers

-All photos are taken by me and content is from my personal experience not generic stuff written by A.I.
-My goal is to help Cozumel tourists with real info and tips from my hard lessons (and near death experience) to ensure that when you visit it’s the best experience possible.
+All photos are taken by me and content is from my personal experience.
+My goal is to help you prepare and enjoy Cozumel like a pro with real info and tips from my hard lessons (and near death experience).
 Now let’s talk Cozumel safety!

 Cozumel is safe for tourists and has maintained its status as one of Mexico’s safest destinations for decades.
-The way the island is isolated from the rest of the mainland is a game changer.
+The way the island is isolated from the rest of the mainland (playa del Carmen, Cancun and Tulum) makes safety a game changer.

 A basic scorecard of Cozumel safety

-When you combine that with an economy that is 100% dependent on tourism, it makes our safety as foreign travelers even more important to police and local authorities.
-We are their biggest resource.
+When you combine that with an economy that is 100% dependent on tourism, it makes our safety as American tourists even more important to police and local authorities.
+We are their biggest resource spending millions on tours and excursions year after year.

-Unlike many other ports, it is safe to walk directly off your ship.
+Unlike many other ports, it is safe to walk directly off your ship and explore the town.
 Exploring the downtown area, which extends safely for roughly four blocks from the waterfront.
 Cozumel taxi rates in 2026 are affordable and if you read the blog you can save 50% on a ride.

 Your biggest danger in any of these (port) areas is your pocketbook by spending more money than you planned.
-I mean buying the same old repetitive souvenirs and regretting it later.
+Either buying the same old souvenirs and regretting it later or saying yes to family wanting to try this activity and this tour.

 There is zero danger in these places so go out and explore but I recommend against booking activities with people like these.
 Instead try these inexpensive and free things to do in cozumel.
 They are selling the most heavily marked up tours and activities on the island, aside from the cruise lines own tour options.